anonmouse1/foodOrderApp/README.md

 # Food Order App

-A basic food ordering app built with javascript.
+A basic front-end for a food ordering app built with javascript.
 Quick start:

 ```